gcant/spectrum-message-passing/README.md

 ## Reference

-If you use this code, please consider citing:
+If you use this algorithm please cite:

 "[*Message passing on networks with loops*](https://arxiv.org/abs/1907.08252)"<br/>
 George T. Cantwell and M. E. J. Newman<br/>